Hurricane Lane threatens Hawaii: What to know about the rare storm's path

 What else should I know about the hurricane?

-A hurricane warning is in effect for Maui County and some smaller islands.
+A hurricane warning is in effect for Oahu and Hawaii and Maui counties.

 HAWAII VOLCANO ERUPTION SPEWS LAVA ACROSS BIG ISLAND: WHAT TO KNOW ABOUT FISSURES, EVACUATIONS AND MORE